-The thing is, oral health is a part of a whole, and if keeping up with your dog’s mouth falls to the wayside, that leaves a gaping opening for health problems like periodontal disease, gingivitis, tartar, bad breath, and gum disease.
-In the same way that chewing gum isn't going to keep your mouth free of dental health issues, tossing a dental chew your dog's way every once in a while isn't going to do the job either.
-It is important you brush your dog's teeth daily.
+If keeping up with your dog’s mouth falls to the wayside, that leaves a gaping opening for health problems like gingivitis, tartar, bad breath, and gum disease.
+Chewing gum won't keep your mouth free of dental health issues, and a dental chew for your dog every once in a while isn't going to do the job either.
+It is important you start brushing your dog's teeth daily.

-According to VCA Hospitals, it is estimated that over two-thirds of dogs over the age of three have periodontitis, inflammation, or infection of the tissues surrounding the teeth.
+According to VCA Hospitals, it is estimated that over two-thirds of dogs have infection of the tissues surrounding the teeth.
 With regular brushing such dental problems can be avoided.
 Read on to learn how to brush your pet's chompers stress-free and keep their mouths clean and healthy.

 - A dog toothbrush

 - Dog-specific toothpaste

 Having a dog-specific toothpaste is essential.
 You cannot use human toothpaste on your dog.
 Why?
 Think about how the human teeth-brushing routine.

 Have you ever thought about why we have to spit out the toothpaste?
 It's because it's not edible.
 Since our fur-friends can't rinse and spit like humans do, they will instinctively swallow it.

 Ingredients in human toothpaste (like fluoride) are toxic to dogs in large quantities.
 Dog toothpaste is specifically made to be safe for your dog to ingest while being an effective tooth cleaner.
 Plus they come in mouthwatering flavors like peanut butter.
 Once your dog gets used to the brushing process, they'll be practically begging for more.